 When it comes to the damages available for PTSD, it is essential to know that they need to receive professional treatment to overcome the traumatic event.
 That treatment has a significant cost of time and money.

-In order to know that a person has PTSD, this person needs to be diagnosed by a doctor, where they apply a clinical interview to assess the individual’s symptoms, experiences, and history related to a traumatic event.
+To know that a person has PTSD, this person needs to be diagnosed by a doctor, where they apply a clinical interview to assess the individual’s symptoms, experiences, and history related to a traumatic event.

 Contact Our New York Car Accident Lawyers

 Something that distinguishes car accident PTSD lawyers in New York from The Ward Law Group is the compassion and human warmth with which they listen to clients.
-They know that they are having a hard time and they need full attention.
+They know they are having a hard time and need full attention.